ramzan-ali-suzan/PizzaDelivery/README.md

 # PizzaDelivery
 This is a simple ASP.NET Web API Application (.Net Framework) with [Unity](http://unitycontainer.org/) as a dependency injection container.
-For the demo purpose only the `PizzaController` is injected with `ApplicationDbContext`.
+For the demo purpose only the `PizzaController` is injected.

 nuget package used for Unity from [here](https://github.com/devtrends/Unity.WebAPI):
 > Install-Package Unity.WebApi